Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 - Posting duplicate content, whether from a single account or across multiple accounts

 - Performing a disproportionately large number of interactions, particularly by automated means.
-This includes bulk, indiscriminate interactions, such as following of other accounts (follow spam) clapping, highlighting, or leaving notes
+This includes bulk or indiscriminate interactions, such as following of other accounts (follow spam) clapping, highlighting, or leaving notes

 - Participating in bounty campaigns or brigades to artificially inflate rankings for posts, accounts, businesses, or products